-The habitat at Kalahari Oryx varies from rolling sand dunes to rocky outcroppings known locally as “kojpes”.
+The habitat at Kalahari Oryx varies from rolling sand dunes to rocky outcroppings known locally as “kopjes”.
 The wind shaped the sand ridges, which are typical of the landscape in the Kalahari.
-The dominant vegetation: grasses, thorny shrubs and Acacia trees, can survive long drought periods of more than ten months every year.
+The dominant vegetation of grasses, thorny shrubs, and Acacia trees can survive long drought periods of more than ten months every year.

 Hunters at Kalahari Oryx can expect representative to above average trophies for all the plainsgame species with Kudu averaging over 52 inches and Gemsbok over 38 inches.
 We regularly take buffalo over 40 inches each season.

-This is were few hunting operations in the world can compete with Kalahari Oryx, it sets the standard by which all other Africa operations are judged, just take a look at the lodge images in the photo gallery as the speak for themselves.
+This is where few hunting operations in the world can compete with Kalahari Oryx.
+It sets the standard by which all other Africa operations are judged, just take a look at the lodge images in the photo gallery as they speak for themselves.
 With a very attentive staff and gourmet local cuisine Kalahari Oryx can handle even the most discriminating clientele.
 In addition to the world-class facilities Kalahari has one of the most attentive staffs in the industry.

 Most of the hunters coming to Kalahari fly direct to Johannesburg from either Atlanta or Washington DC.
 From Johannesburg hunters will take the short flight to Uppington where they will be met for the 1-hour transfer to the lodge.

 As with most desert regions around the world, hunters at Kalahari can expect large temperature swings during the day during our peak-hunting season.
-During the season hunters can expect lows in the 40’s and highs approaching the mid 80’s later in the season.
+Hunters can expect lows in the 40’s and highs approaching the mid 80’s later in the season.